-THL 502 Advanced Christian Apologetics 4 quarter units/40 clock hours Prerequisite: None
+THL 502 Advanced Christian Apologetics

 This advanced course presents the nature, methods, and issues involved in defending the Christian world view, including religious knowledge, the existence of God, the problem of miracle and the authority of Scripture.
 Major objections to Christianity are reviewed and answered.